pubkey/rxdb/docs-src/alternatives.md

 RxDB supports using [Dexie.js as RxStorage](./rx-storage-dexie.md) which enhances IndexedDB with RxDB features like MongoDB-like queries etc.

+### LowDB

+LowDB is a small, local JSON database powered by the Lodash library.
+It is designed to be simple, easy to use, and straightforward.
+LowDB allows you to perform native JavaScript queries and persist data in a flat JSON file.
+Written in TypeScript, it's particularly well-suited for small projects, prototyping, or when you need a lightweight, file-based database.

+As an alternative to LowDB, [RxDB](./) offers real-time reactivity, allowing developers to subscribe to database changes, a feature not natively available in LowDB.
+Additionally, RxDB provides robust [query capabilities](./rx-query.md), including the ability to subscribe to query results for automatic UI updates.
+These features make RxDB a strong alternative to LowDB for more complex and dynamic applications.

 ### MongoDB Realm

 Originally Realm was a mobile database for Android and iOS.
 Later they added support for other languages and runtimes, also for JavaScript.